nextcloud/documentation/user_manual/files/files.rst

 Accessing Files Using Microsoft Windows
 ---------------------------------------

-When using Microsoft Windows, a seperate WebDAV client is recommended to access the files from your server.You can choose a suitable WebDav client from the `WebDav Project page <http://www.webdav.org/projects/>`_ .
+When using Microsoft Windows, a separate WebDAV client is recommended to access the files from your server.You can choose a suitable WebDav client from the `WebDav Project page <http://www.webdav.org/projects/>`_ .